seongwoohan/spatial-transcriptomics-analysis/README.md

 # Introduction

-This repository contains software and pre-processed data for analyzing spatical transcriptomics.
+This repository contains software and pre-processed data for analyzing spatial transcriptomics.

 # Requirement